 To make sure you have continuous cover under your policy, we will aim to automatically renew (auto-renew) your policy when it runs out, unless you tell us not to.
 Each year we will notify you 6 weeks before the renewal date of your policy, and tell you about any changes to the premium or the policy terms and conditions.

 If you do not want to us to auto-renew your policy, just call us on 0844 871 6181 (Calls cost 7p per minute plus your standard network charges), otherwise we will collect the renewal premiums from your credit card or debit card.

 You should also note that your renewed policy will only be valid when:

--you have told us about any changes to your policy details (including any changes in health conditions) as you will still be required to contact the medical screening company to declare any pre-existing medical conditions;
+-you have told us about any changes to your policy details (including any changes in health conditions) as you will still be required to contact the medical screening company to declare any medical conditions;

 -and your credit card or debit card details have not changed.